darkcom109/Productivity.ai/GETTING_STARTED.md

 - Drag and drop works best on desktop

 ### Keyboard Shortcuts Not Working?
-- Make sure you're not typing in an input field
+- Make sure you are not typing in an input field
 - Try clicking outside any input first
 - Press `?` to verify shortcuts